-NOW, THEREFORE, BE IT RESOLVED by the Environmental Planning Commission of the City of Mountain View:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Mountain View that:

-- 1. That the Environmental Planning Commission hereby recommends the City Council approve the Planned Community Permit pursuant to the following required findings in Section 36.50.55 of the City Code: - a.
-The proposed uses and development are consistent with the provisions of the East Whisman Precise Plan for a Residential Bonus FAR project as it complies with the allowable development intensity of up to 3.5 FAR with an FAR of 2.91; meets the design guidelines, including site layout, height, building massing, articulation, and detailing; provides adequate off-street parking to serve the project at a ratio of 0.82 spaces per unit (condominiums and apartments) and 2 spaces per townhome (total ratio of 1.27 spaces per unit); creates new open space with a new public park, pedestrian-oriented frontages, and public paseos; and supports and promotes coordinated and well-integrated development, with the following exceptions from the Precise Plan that meet the intent of the development standards, but address unique conditions of the site, including: - i.
-A 20' curb-to-curb service street width with incorporation of a rolled curb located at the rear of the site, in lieu of a minimum 26' width, to accommodate a public paseo; - ii.
-A 53' building-to-building separation between the townhome and condominium buildings, in lieu of 65', to accommodate sidewalks on both sides of the service street; - iii.
-A 14' building setback along the western property line to the townhomes, in lieu of the required 15' setback, to allow for building articulation; - iv.
-A 9'-1" ground-level wall plate height in the townhome buildings, in lieu of the required 12' minimum, due to the topography of the site; - v.
-A ground-level floor height from 4.5' to 5.5' above the sidewalk, in lieu of the required 4' maximum, due to the topography of the site; and - vi.
+- 1. The Planned Community Permit is conditionally approved based on the conditions contained herein and the following findings pursuant to Section 36.50.55 of the City Code: - a.
+The proposed uses and development are consistent with the provisions of the East Whisman Precise Plan for a Residential Bonus FAR project as it complies with the allowable development intensity of up to 3.5 FAR with an FAR of 2.91; meets the design guidelines, including site layout, height, building massing, articulation, and detailing; provides adequate off-street parking to serve the project at a ratio of 1.32 spaces per condominium unit, 1.09 spaces per apartment unit, and 2 spaces per townhome (total ratio of 1.27 spaces per unit); creates new open space with a new public park, pedestrian-oriented frontages, and public paseos; and supports and promotes coordinated and well-integrated development, with the following exceptions from the Precise Plan that meet the intent of the development standards, but address unique conditions of the site, including: - i.
+A 20' curb-to-curb service street width with incorporation of a rolled curb located at the rear of the site, in lieu of a minimum 26' width, to accommodate a public paseo; and - ii.
+A 53' building-to-building separation between the townhome and condominium buildings, in lieu of 65', to accommodate sidewalks on both sides of the service street; and - iii.
+A 14' building setback along the western property line to the townhomes, in lieu of the required 15' setback, to allow for building articulation; and - iv.
+A 9'-1" ground-level wall plate height in the townhome buildings, in lieu of the required 12' minimum, due to the topography of the site; and - v.
+A ground-level floor height from 4.5^{\prime} to 5.5^{\prime} above the sidewalk, in lieu of the required 4^{\prime} maximum, due to the topography of the site; and - vi.
 A minimum sidewalk width of 4' along the south side of the condominium building, in lieu of the required 5' minimum, to accommodate emergency access and allow for a public paseo.